-It is thought that the Plough Inn was located on the left-hand side of the road heading towards Littledean just before the parish boundary with Popes Hill.
+It is thought that the Plough Inn was located on the right-hand side of the road heading towards Littledean, just before the parish boundary with Popes Hill.
 The Greyhound Inn at Popes Hill would have been nearby, but not necessarily trading at the same time.

 The 1891 licensing book of Gloucestershire does not list the Plough, and it is likely that it had ceased trading by 1880.
 Sarah Barnett is listed as grocer and inn keeper in the 1851 census, aged 50.
 She was also there five years later in 1856.
 In the 1876 Morris Commercial Directory Charles Mitchell is listed as a beer retailer in Elton.